-Brad Strock’s path to Purdue and the Krannert School was clear, but his career in business and current role as chief information officer at PayPal has taken a few unexpected turns along the way.
+Brad Strock’s path to Purdue and the Krannert School was clear, but his career in business and former role as chief information officer at PayPal took a few unexpected turns along the way.

 “I grew up in Indiana and wanted to be a nuclear engineer,” Strock says.
 “Having one of the best engineering programs in the world in my home state made Purdue an easy choice.”